 Paying for financial advice

-advisers.
-It's important to understand exactly how your adviser will be paid
+It's important to understand how your adviser will be paid

-before you engage them, and again before you agree to
+before you engage them, and before you agree to implement any

-Here we outline some of the fees for seeing a financial adviser
+Here we outline some of the fees you may be charged when getting

 The first meeting with a